lokesh45/TeamFormationAssistant/README.md

 We plan to code the application in Python3.
 Python ML libraries will be used for Cluster identification.<br/>
 ### Database Implementation:
-We plan to store team members into an oracle database.
+We plan to store team members into an MySQL database.
 Python files import the data and process it and store the final result back to the database.<br/>
 ### Frontend Implementation:
 Team members will be able to submit a form to consider them as part of project